Entering the Dojo

 All commands at the club are in Japanese; please don't worry, as you will learn these over a period of time.
 You are not expected to know anything to begin, even if you have trained elsewhere.
 You will be allocated an Instructor who will be your guide for the first few weeks.
 In this short time you will learn most of the Japanese terms used.

 The class will then line up to start the lesson facing Sensei.
 Beginners will be at one end and the most senior Black Belts at the other.
-The formal kneeling ceremony will then commence followed by the lesson.

 How fit do I need to be?